-When I am developing a large application in LabVIEW, I sometimes receive the following error message:
+When I am developing a large application in LabVIEW, I sometimes receive one of the following error messages:

 LabVIEW: Memory is full.